Toldos Aharon: History

 The Chassidus is named after Aharon Roth, who established a group in Satmar in the year 1921, which was characterized by far-reaching criteria for the worship of God.
 In 1928, Rabbi Roth immigrated to the Land of Israel.
 Because of the special importance he saw in reciting amen aloud, Roth changed the group's name in 1933 to "Shomer Emunim".

 Roth died on 6 Nisan in 1947.
 About a year later, his students split up, and a relatively small group chose his son, Avraham Chaim Roth, to succeed his father as Rebbe.
 Most of the students chose Aharon's son-in-law, Avrohom Yitzchok Kohn.
-He established his court on the outskirts of the Mea She'arim neighborhood (today, stands instead the beth midrash of the Toldos Avrohom Yitzchok Hasidic group).
-Rabbi Yoel Teitelbaum of Satmar opposed Aharon's approach, but with the rise of Kohn, who was his disciple, to serve as rebbe, there was a rapprochement between the two Hasidic sects.
+He established his court on the outskirts of the Mea She'arim neighborhood (today, stands instead the beth midrash of the Toldos Avrohom dynasty.
+Rabbi Yoel Teitelbaum of Satmar originally opposed Aharon's approach, but with the rise of Kohn, who was his disciple, to serve as rebbe, there was a rapprochement between the two Hasidic sects.

 Avrohom Yitzchok Kohn died during Hanukkah of 1996.
 Kohn had many sons, four of whom are rebbes today.

 Accession of the current rebbe

 At the end of Avrohom Yitzchok Kohn's life, and in the context of two years in which he did not function, there was controversy in the community over who would inherit it.
 During these years, the institutions of the community found it difficult to function.
 Most of the members of the community and the administration of its institutions supported Kohn's second son, Dovid, who until then served as rabbi of Toldos Aharon in the town of Monsey, New York.
 Others favored the eldest son, Shmuel Yaakov, as successor.
 Among the supporters of the first-born were also the rabbi of the community in Jerusalem and its representative in the beth din of the Edah HaChareidis, Meir Brandsdorfer, and the kabbalist Daniel Frisch.

-After Rabbi Kohn died, two of his sons came to an agreement, whereby the younger son, Dovid, from Monsey, New York, inherited the title "Toldos Aharon Rebbe".
-The eldest son, Shmuel Yaakov, a disciple of the Viznitzer Rebbe, became a rebbe as well, of a group that was entitled Toldos Avrohom Yitzchok, named after his father.
+After Rabbi Kohn died, two of his sons came to an agreement, whereby the younger son, Dovid, from Monsey, New York, inherited the title Aharoner Rebbe title, whereas the eldest son, Shmuel Yaakov, a disciple of the Viznitzer Rebbe, became a Rebbe as well, spawning the Toldos Avrohom dynasty, named after his father.
 The main beth midrash of Toldos Avrohom Yitzchok is also in Meah Shearim, one block away from the Toldos Aharon building.
 Both live in Jerusalem.
 Another son is a rosh yeshiva in Kiryas Joel, New York.
 The other two sons formed Hasidic courts on their own, both located in Meah Shearim as well, and are known as the Mevakshei Emunah Rebbe and the Nachlas Aharon Rebbe, respectively.